Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 - `,multiguess`: Choose whether to allow multiple players to guess correctly in a round
 - `,shuffle`: Choose whether songs should play in "true" random order or in uniquely random order.
 - `,seek`: Choose whether each song starts from the beginning, middle, or a random point
+- `,special`: Modify how each song sounds, such as playing it in reverse, changing its pitch, etc.
 - `,guessmode`: Choose whether to guess based on song name, artist name, or both
 - `,goal`: Specify a number of points to be reached before a winner is selected and the game ends
 - `,timer`: Specify how many songs each songs played before it's automatically skipped